JFtechOfficial/mac-automation-scripts/README.md

 When launched:
 * Activate macro support for external keyboard
 * Set Final Cut Pro to fullscreen
-* Disable TrueTone and Night Shift on launch
+* Disable TrueTone on launch

- When Final Cut Pro is active a button gets added to the Touchbar.
-It can toggle TrueTone and Night Shift
+ When Final Cut Pro is active a new button gets added to the Touchbar.
+It can toggle TrueTone

 ### Requirements
 * [USB Overdrive](http://www.usboverdrive.com/USBOverdrive/News.html)